Increasing household wealth and well-being through asset ownership

 What We Will Invest In

-The Unlock Ownership Fund will invest in initiatives and funds that align with the investment policies established by our committee.
+Unlock Ownership will invest in initiatives and funds that align with the investment policies established by our committee.
 The current policies are outlined below:

 Investments should be directed towards funds and initiatives that enable wealth creation for people and households.
 This may include innovative ownership models that provide employees with equity and / or retirement benefits as well as other forms of long-term wealth accumulation such as home ownership and tenant equity vehicles.